ludwig-ai/ludwig-docs/docs/configuration/hyperparameter_optimization.md

 - `output_feature` is a `str` containing the name of the output feature that we want to optimize the metric or loss of.
 Available values are `combined` (default) or the name of any output feature provided in the configuration. `combined` is a special output feature that allows to optimize for the aggregated loss and metrics of all output features.
 - `metric` is the metric that we want to optimize for.
 The default one is `loss`, but depending on the type of the feature defined in `output_feature`, different metrics and losses are available.
 Check the metrics section of the specific output feature type to figure out what metrics are available to use.
 - `split` is the split of data that we want to compute our metric on.
 By default it is the `validation` split, but you have the flexibility to specify also `train` or `test` splits.
 - `parameters` section consists of a set of hyperparameters to optimize.
 They are provided as keys (the names of the parameters) and values associated with them (that define the search space).
 The values vary depending on the type of the hyperparameter.
-Types can be `float`, `int` and `category`.
+Syntax for this section is based on [Ray Tune's Search Space parameters](https://docs.ray.io/en/latest/tune/api_docs/search_space.html).
-- `sampler` section contains the sampler type to be used for sampling hyper-paramters values and its configuration.
-Currently available sampler types are `grid` and `random`.
-The sampler configuration parameters modify the sampler behavior, for instance for `random` you can set how many random samples to draw.
+- `search_alg` section specifies the algorittm to sample the defined `parameters` space.
+Candidate algorithms are those found in [Ray Tune's Search Algorithms](https://docs.ray.io/en/latest/tune/api_docs/suggestion.html).
 - `executor` section specifies how to execute the hyperparameter optimization.
 The execution could happen locally in a serial manner or in parallel across multiple workers and with GPUs as well if available.
+The `executor` section includes spefication for work scheduling and the number of samples to generate.

 # Defining hyperparameter search spaces